Prejudice (legal term): Settlement negotiations

+Statutory provision

+UK freedom of information law renders certain information exempt from disclosure obligations where its publication "would, or would be likely to", prejudice any of the interests protected by statutory provision.
+Freedom of information jurisprudence on the test for "prejudice" was developed in the tribunal case of Hogan v Oxford City Council (2005), which ruled that the applicable interests to be protected need to be identified, along with the nature of the prejudice being contemplated, and the likelihood of the prejudice occurring.
+The term "likely" indicates "a high degree of probability": it does not need to reach a level of "more probable than not", but in some circumstances that level may be reached.
+Ultimately the word "likely" has "neither a single nor even a prima facie meaning".

 Prejudicial actions

 An action (such as an error made by the court) is prejudicial if it substantially affects a litigant's legal rights.
 Thus, a harmless error would not be prejudicial, while plain error is sometimes defined as a highly prejudicial error.
-An error that is determined to not have been prejudicial will typically not be considered a reversible error.
+An error that is determined not to have been prejudicial will typically not be considered a reversible error.

-A court may sometimes explicitly reassure a litigant that an action will not prejudice him.
-For example, if a defendant left an important document at home that he needed for the court hearing, the court may assure him that continuing the proceedings to a future date will not prejudice him in any way—that is, that it will not affect the court's judgment in a way that disfavors him.
-Or a court may assure a litigant that agreeing to a temporary arrangement, e.g. concerning custody of an asset whose ownership is disputed, will not prejudice his rights with regard to the eventual judgment of the court in the case.
-In other words, the litigant will not be waiving any rights other than those he's specifically agreeing to temporarily waive.
+A court may sometimes explicitly reassure a litigant that an action will not prejudice them.
+For example, if a defendant left an important document at home that was needed for the court hearing, the court may assure them that continuing the proceedings to a future date will not prejudice them in any way—that is, that it will not affect the court's judgment in a way that disfavors them.
+Or a court may assure a litigant that agreeing to a temporary arrangement, e.g. concerning custody of an asset whose ownership is disputed, will not prejudice their rights with regard to the eventual judgment of the court in the case.
+In other words, the litigant will not be waiving any rights other than those they're specifically agreeing to temporarily waive.

 In English criminal law, from the moment a suspect is charged until judgment is given, it is not permitted to report on matters that may be given in evidence – or that might otherwise influence the jury – before this evidence is presented.
 Unless the court directs otherwise, media may report the evidence given in court but may not speculate on its significance.
 These restrictions are normally removed after judgment is given, unless to do so might prejudice another prosecution in progress.